-Committees are responsible for the advising Council on the strategic direction and objectives related to the committee they are responsible for.
+Committees are responsible for the advising Council on the strategic direction and objectives related to the committee in which they are members.

 FINANCE INFORMATION

 7. FINANCE INFORMATION

 7.1 Financial Arrangements

 Council has determined that the financial operations in respect of all of its Committees will be managed consistently and all Committees are responsible for substantiating where its money is spent or sourced.
 This must be done through tabling of minutes at meetings and reporting to Council via minutes and in Annual Financial Statements.